ConSol-Monitoring/apache_mod_prometheus_status/README.md

 # mod_prometheus_status

-mod_prometheus_status is a [Prometheus](https://prometheus.io/) white box exporter for [Apache HTTPD](https://httpd.apache.org/) metrics similar to mod_status.
+mod_prometheus_status is a [Prometheus](https://prometheus.io/) white box exporter for [Apache HTTPD](https://httpd.apache.org/) with metrics similar to mod_status plus per-request metrics.

 The exporter is a loadable Apache module and serves metrics directly via the apache webserver.
 It comes with dynamic and flexible labeling, see the example configuration below.

 ## How it works
-Since prometheus exporter are usually bound to a single process and the apache webserver is a multiprocess daemon, this module starts a metrics collector in the parent httpd process.
+Since prometheus exporters are usually bound to a single process and the apache webserver is a multiprocess daemon, this module starts a metrics collector in the parent httpd process.

-Upon start the main collector creates the prometheus client library registry based on the `PrometheusStatusLabelNames`.
-It then opens a unix socket to receive the metrics updates from the child workers.
+Upon start of the main collector it creates the prometheus client library registry based on the `PrometheusStatusLabelNames`.
+Then it opens a unix socket to receive the metrics updates from the child workers.

 On each request, the client worker sends its metrics based on